 Store-bought cat food has many advantages over homemade cat food.
 Commercially prepared cat foods are already complete and balanced, which means they contain all of the nutrients your cat needs to thrive.
 You won’t need to worry about weighing out ingredients or purchasing the appropriate supplements.
 Store-bought cat food is also readily accessible and far more convenient for most pet owners than attempting to adhere to a homemade diet.

 Many pet owners worry about whether store-bought cat food is safe and healthy for their cat.
 With so many misconceptions about pet food and with such a wide variety of options available, it can be difficult to know what is best for your cat.
-The good news is that with so many products on the market, there are options available that are safe and nutritious for your cat.
+The good news is that with so many products on the market, there are absolutely options available that are safe and nutritious for your cat.

-Learning how to read a pet food label can help alleviate the common concerns about pet food, so you can make better choices for your cat.
+Learning how to read a pet food label can help alleviate the common concerns about pet food so you can make better choices for your cat.
 When choosing a cat food for your cat, make sure you take into account factors such as your cat’s age, current weight, activity level, and health status, and choose a food that will adequately meet these needs.

 If you have questions about which commercial diets are best for your cat, your veterinarian is your best resource for product recommendations and nutritional advice.
-The World Small Animal Veterinary Association also recommends contacting the manufacturer of your cat’s food and asking questions about how it was formulated and produced.
+The World Small Animal Veterinary Association (WSAVA) also recommends contacting the manufacturer of your cat’s food and asking questions about how it was formulated and produced.
 This is a great way to ensure that your cat’s food was developed by a veterinary nutritionist and subjected to appropriate quality control during production.
 All of this will allow you to make an informed decision and choose a diet that best fits your cat’s needs.

 When it comes to homemade cat food, meeting your cat’s nutritional needs can be tricky.
 Always consult your veterinarian or a veterinary nutritionist before starting your cat on a homemade diet.
-When in doubt, stick with a diet that is already complete and balanced, so you’ll be sure to meet your cat’s unique nutritional needs.
+When in doubt, stick with a diet that is already complete and balanced, so you’ll be sure to meet your cat’s unique nutritional needs

 Get the best advice, tips and top tech for your beloved Pets